acemod/ACE3/docs/wiki/feature/mk6mortar.md

 ## 1. Overview

 ### 1.1 Mk6 Mortar overhaul
 ACE3 adds wind deflection for shells as well as a rangetable to accurately take out your target without the artillery computer.
 If ammunition handling is enabled, rounds must be loaded manually.
+If charge system is enabled; the charge of the round must be set on the magazine.

 ## 2. Usage

 ### 2.1 Switching charge
 - Press <kbd>F</kbd> (Arma 3 default key bind `Fire Mode Switch`) to switch between charges

+### Charge system is enabled:
+- Self interact <kbd>Ctrl</kbd> + <kbd>⊞&nbsp;Win</kbd>
+- Select `Prepare Ammunition`
+- Select desired round type
+- Select desired charge
+    - If the desired charge has less charges than the desired round, you will be given the difference in `Propelling Charges`
+    - If the desired charge has more charges than the desired round, the difference in `Propelling Charges` will be taken from your inventory

 ### 2.2 Opening the table
 - Self interact <kbd>Ctrl</kbd> + <kbd>⊞&nbsp;Win</kbd>